gvwilson/thirdbit/src/fiction/santas/index.md

 dosing it with something that made Finner's eyes water.

-He had so many questions to ask that he started writing a list, only to have the Elfabot tear it up.
+He had so many questions to ask that he started writing a list, only to have Elfabot tear it up.
 "She will tell you what she wants to tell you when she wants to tell you," it told him when he protested.
 It waited until he nodded,